Bronxsins/GG-DL/README.md

 # 🎮 Game Grids Downloader (GGDL)

-> GG:DL is an all-in-one desktop application designed for browsing, downloading game artwork, and managing metadata seamlessly in RetroBat.
+> GGDL is an all-in-one desktop application designed for browsing, downloading game artwork, and managing metadata seamlessly in RetroBat.

 ---